steineggerlab/Metabuli-App/README.md

 npm run electron:serve
 ```

 ### Building the Desktop Application

-To build the application, run the following command:
+To build the application for distribution, run the following command:

 ```sh
 npm run electron:build